preloader

 Table of Contents

-In this article we will see How To Install Discourse In AWS Lightsail.
+In this article, we will see How To Install Discourse In AWS Lightsail.
 Discourse is modern open source discussion/forum software.
 AWS Lightsail is an easy-to-use virtual private server (VPS) that offers you everything needed to build an application or website, plus a cost-effective, monthly plan.

 Prerequisite